-MARTIN: As you mentioned, he's been in self-imposed exile.
+MARTIN: As we mentioned, he's been in self-imposed exile.
 But remind us, Julie, why he left Pakistan in 2008 in the first place.

 MARTIN: Julie, is he going to be met with a different kind of Pakistan than the one he left?
 I mean, after all, Pakistan did just mark something unusual in its history, right?
 An elected president served an entire term.

 MCCARTHY: That's exactly right.
-And that's the frame in which this thing has to be seen for the first time in 65 years of its history.
-A democratically elected government has just completed its five-year term.
-It seen as a watershed for this place.
+And that's the frame in which this thing has to be seen.
+For the first time in 65 years of its history, a democratically elected government has just completed its five-year term.
+It's seen as a watershed for this place.
 And so this is a different Pakistan from the one Musharraf left.
 And there is a huge mountain for him to climb as a result of that.
 Now, plenty of Pakistanis took issue with the government of President Asif Al Zardari, whose term has just ended.
-It was wired in corruption scandals and allegations of malfeasance and graft and openly fought with the Supreme Court.
+It was mired in corruption scandals and allegations of malfeasance and graft and openly fought with the Supreme Court.
 But flaws and all, Rachel, Pakistanis like determining their own leaders.
 And while they may feel patriotic about their army, they don't want to be governed by it.
 And though he's now a civilian, Musharraf's legacy is as a military dictator.

 MARTIN: So, is he popular at all, Julie?
 I mean, how much support does he really have in the army or among business leaders or just the general population?